Protein Powder for Diabetics

 Key Takeaways

-• Whey isolate, pea, and diabetes-specific formulas are top choices
+• Whey isolate, pea protein, and diabetes-specific formulas are top choices.

-• Important factors: carb content, sweeteners, third-party testing
+• Key factors: carb content, sweeteners, and third-party testing.

-• Guide includes DIY shakes and timing tips to optimize glycemic response
+• This guide also covers DIY shakes and timing tips to optimize glycemic response.

 1. How Protein Affects Blood Sugar

-Protein slows gastric emptying and moderates postprandial glucose spikes—important for diabetics.
-Whey specifically stimulates insulin secretion when taken with carbs ([turn0search1],[turn0news38]).
+Protein powder for diabetics is effective because protein slows gastric emptying and moderates postprandial glucose spikes critical for blood sugar stability.
+Whey specifically stimulates insulin secretion when paired with carbs.

 2. What Makes a Powder Diabetic-Friendly